RTcmix/rtcmix.github.io/reference/scorefile/Minc.md

 // You can auto-initialize a variable by assigning to it from the struct's built-in *constructor* function: initializedInstrumentData = MyData("Loud Instrument", 1, {});
 ```
 NOTE: The struct constructor is a new feature as of version 5.4.0.
+Currently, you must provide arguments for all members in the struct - there are no default values.

 If you chose the first option, you can assign to the struct variable's members using the "dot" syntax: